zhimingwang-org/archive/source/blog/2016-01-24-antivirus-app-on-mas-top-chart.md

 The pattern goes on.
 By the way, how does this app keep track of all disk and network activity when itself is running in a sandbox?
 No idea (maybe I'm misunderstanding sandboxing).

-In summary, even as an AV product, this one seems rogue.
-Not to mention AV products on the Mac are generally superfluous if not harmful.[^1] What people really need to learn is to exercise causion when browsing online and to properly use content blockers, which AV product vendors and (intrusive-)ad-supported websites won't tell you because they would go out of business if they do.
+In summary, even as an AV product, this one seems untrustworthy.
+Not to mention AV products on the Mac are generally superfluous if not harmful.[^1] What people really need to learn is to practice safe browsing habits and to properly use content blockers, which AV product vendors and (intrusive-)ad-supported websites (that is most, commercial websites today) won't tell you because they would go out of business if they do.

 And how this app got onto the top charts, that is a real mystery.